 Propagating Golden Bamboo

-It can take a couple of years for new plants to fully establish and, during this time, it's important to keep them sufficiently watered.
+It's important to keep the divisions or cuttings continually moist while they get established.
+When planting, make sure to space bamboo plants at least 3 feet apart to allow for the spread of the roots and future growth.
+It can take a couple of years for new plants to fully establish in your landscape and, during this time, it's important to keep them sufficiently watered.

 If you aren't planting golden bamboo to act as a privacy screen or noise buffer, growing it in a suitably sized container is the best option.
 This method will prevent it from spreading aggressively, and keep its sprawling height under control.